lethain/staff-eng/src/markdown/guides/engineering-strategy.md

 ## Synthesize those five design docs into a strategy

 After your organization has written five design documents, sit down and read them all together.
 Look for controversial decisions that came up in multiple designs, particularly those that were hard to agree on.
 A recent example of mine was get stuck debating whether Redis was appropriate as durable storage or only as a cache.
-Rather than starting from zero in each design document review, wouldn’t it be easier if we reviewed our recent decisions about using Redis, reflected on how we made thoes decisions, and wrote them down as a strategy?
+Rather than starting from zero in each design document review, wouldn’t it be easier if we reviewed our recent decisions about using Redis, reflected on how we made those decisions, and wrote them down as a strategy?

 Good strategies guide tradeoffs and explain the rationale behind that guidance.
 Bad strategies state a policy without explanation, which decouples them from the context they were made.
 Without context, your strategy rapidly becomes incomprehensible--why did they decide this?--and difficult to adapt as the underlying context shifts.
 A few interesting strategies to read while thinking about writing your own are [A Framework for Responsible Innovation](https://multithreaded.stitchfix.com/blog/2019/08/19/framework-for-responsible-innovation/), and [How Big Technical Changes Happen at Slack](https://slack.engineering/how-big-technical-changes-happen-at-slack/).